HUBZone Certification for Your Business Stimulates your Local Community’s Economy

 Quick and Easy Online Registration Made Simple

-There are four types of contract benefits that a HUBZone certified business can qualify for:
+There are four types of contracts that a HUBZone certification can qualify your business for:

 - A full and open competition contract can be awarded with a price evaluation preference.
 The offer of the HUBZone small business will be considered lower than the offer of a non-HUBZone/non-small business, providing that the offer of the HUBZone small business is not more than 10 percent higher than that of the non-HUBZone business.